-The MEPs Against Cancer (MAC) Interest Group was founded in 2005 and remains the only group dedicated to cancer policy at the European Parliament.
+The MEPs Against Cancer (MAC) Interest Group was founded in 2005 by a group of MEPs at the European Parliament (EP), and remains the only group dedicated to cancer policy at the EP.
 MAC come from different political groups and countries and work together to strengthen cancer control policies, promote cancer prevention, ensure access to high quality treatments and care for cancer patients in Europe.
 MAC believe that European cooperation adds value to Member States’ action.

 On the World Cancer Day, 2 February 2019, the MAC Group published its elections manifesto called ‘BEATING CANCER: MISSION POSSIBLE: Towards effective cancer control in Europe’.
 In the manifesto the Group identifies key objectives which shall be addressed in the 2019-24 mandate.
 Activities undertaken by the group shall contribute to reaching the set objectives.